mkvlrn/ts-lambda/readme.md

-# ts-node
+# ts-lambda

-an opinionated typescript template for node projects with batteries included
+an opinionated typescript template for aws lambda using the serverless framework

 ## what's in it?